 • It also serves the latest development version and is updated every 15 minutes.

-• Console play via SSH (port 22): username “terminal” – required SSH-key (PuTTY key Unix key).
+• Console play via SSH (port 22): username “crawl” – required SSH-key (PuTTY key Unix key).

 • Graphical play via WebSocket: WebTiles